NLnetLabs/rotonda-doc/manual/source/about/why.rst

 Strictly speaking, it would at that point not be standards-compliant any more, but there would be no way for an outside observer to establish its non-compliance.
-We shall see that many a BGP function does indeed not require one or both of the "Keeping state` or `Speaking BGP" features, hence the word "subset" in our definition.
+We shall see that many a BGP function does indeed not require one or both of the "Keeping state" or "Speaking BGP" features, hence the word "subset" in our definition.

 Route Server
 ------------

 A Route Server (as mentioned in :RFC:`7947`) would be a clear-cut example of a BGP function.
 A Route Server requires the "Speaking BGP" feature of the BGP protocol